-‘scientific peer review’ corrupting science; moreover, revealing sniffs of
+A rare opportunity, a look behind the curtains of "scientific peer review" corrupting science; moreover, revealing sniffs of

-the swamp that is the established community researching memristors, but the implications are general and can be only
+the swamp that is the established community publishing on memristors - another case of hype in science, but the implications are general and can be only

-Two reviewer’s reject a draft (NOT my draft and I do NOT know the authors, neither will I reveal the journal!); they reject for different, mutually inconsistent reasons, out of pure self-interest.
-The Science is not settled on any controversial issue, simply because the creation of scientific “consensus” is a corrupt game of bullies and interests alien to what scientistic apologists like ‘new atheists’ believe, namely an ideal scientific method being central and a somehow nice (free, democratic, …) discourse among selfless wise people.
+Two reviewer’s reject a draft (NOT my draft and I do NOT know the authors).
+They reject for different, mutually inconsistent reasons, out of pure self-interest.
+The science is not settled on any controversial issue, simply because the creation of scientific “consensus” is a corrupt game of bullies and interests alien to what apologists such as "new atheists" religiously believe, namely scientific method being central and a somehow nice (free, democratic, …) discourse among selfless and wise people.

 according to good science, retry in low impact factor journals with few